Table of Contents

 You can access both of these files through the account provided by your hosting provider.
 To access the files installed on your site, log in to the web host and go to a page called cPanel.

-From there, you can choose the option for File Manager, which will give you an inside look at the files installed on your site.
+From there, you can choose the File Manager option, which will give you an inside look at the files installed on your site.

-To access the database, simply choose the Database Management Software such as phpMyAdmin from the cPanel.
+To access the database, choose the Database Management Software, such as phpMyAdmin, from the cPanel.
 This will open up the table where WordPress stores all your posts and pages.

 WordPress Files